sovadim/SBRWVI/docs/pins-arduino.md

 # PINS arduino

-This document describes the assignment of pins to arduino in the SBRWVI project
+This document describes the assignment of pins to arduino Mega in the SBRWVI project

 ### Component - head